enkidevs/curriculum/sql/dql/intro-joins/the-need-for-joins.md

 ## Content

-When designing a relational database with scalability[1] in mind, it becomes important to minimise the repetition of data[2].
-This is because as the database scales so does the memory requirement and so you'd like to minimise repeated data to free up more space.
+When designing a relational database with scalability[1] in mind, it becomes important to minimize the repetition of data[2].
+This is because as the database scales, so does the memory requirement, and so you'd like to minimize repeated data to free up more space.

 Let's take, for example, a database that stores employee information for a university.
 Realistically, this database would not contain millions of entries, but the concepts remain the same.

-For each employee, you want to store the name and email address and then department data such as the name of the department, head of department and the department phone number.
+For each employee, you want to store the name and email address and then department data such as the name of the department, head of the department, and the department phone number.
 In theory, it is possible to store this data as follows:

 | employee_number | employee_name   | employee_email     | dept_name    | dept_head      | dept_telno |
 |-----------------|-----------------|--------------------|--------------|----------------|------------|